-IRS tax debt can happen to anyone, no matter your age or income level.
-But if you’ve never had to address tax debt or back tax penalties before, you might not know how to deal with it while still paying your everyday bills and managing your family’s budget.
-Don’t worry, we’re going to show you a solution that can handle your tax debt and help you save at the same time.
+IRS back taxes can happen to anyone, no matter your age or income level.
+But if you’ve never had to address back taxes or back tax penalties before, you might not know how to deal with it while still paying your everyday bills and managing your family’s budget.
+Don’t worry, we’re going to show you a solution that can handle your back taxes and help you save at the same time.

-If you’re wondering whether the IRS Fresh Start program can help you save on your tax debt, you’re in for a pleasant surprise.
+If you’re wondering whether the IRS Fresh Start program can help you save on your back taxes, you’re in for a pleasant surprise.
 This initiative is designed to help taxpayers deal with back taxes and save pennies on the dollar.
 Find out what the IRS Fresh Start Program involves and learn whether you qualify for this money-saving initiative.

 The IRS has always offered taxpayers ways to pay their back taxes.
 However, these options haven’t always been clear or easy for taxpayers to navigate.
 The Fresh Start initiative is a complete suite of options with relatively clear-cut eligibility requirements and improved strategies for saving.